escaperealityproject/learn-graphql/graphql-prisma/readme.txt

 To access playgrounds with auth
 ################################################################################

+run
+    prisma token
-prisma token to get a token
+to get a token
 in prisma playgrounds add http header
 {
     "Authorization":"Bearer {token}"